pfink/openhab2-flicbutton/README.md

 - [x] Flic Button Auto Discovery (buttons have to be scanned and verified by other clients first, e.g. by simpleclient)
 - [x] Implement and test flicbutton-pressed-channel (channel that exposes the raw button state, pressed (ON) or unpressed (OFF) to a OpenHab Switch)
 - [ ] Handle removal of Flic Buttons
+- [ ] Handle temporary unavailibility of flicd (research how's the right way to handle such stuff in OpenHab2)
 - [ ] Add initial status check on FlicButtonHandler (buttons which are not auto discovered will currently not go online until the first status change happens)
 - [ ] Clarify licensing (see also 50ButtonsEach/fliclib-linux-hci#35)
 - [ ] Test and document some use cases for this binding (+ use openhab docs template)